-As described in 4.(3) above, the Company will, when adopting the Fair Rules, ask its shareholders for approval of the proposed amendment to the articles of incorporation of the Company (as per Exhibit 1 hereto) through a special resolution of a general meeting of shareholders and, on the condition that such proposed amendment to the articles of incorporation will be approved and adopted, the Company will, in accordance with Article 14of the articles of incorporation so amended, ask its shareholders for approval of any future entrustment of the relevant resolution to the board of directors through an ordinary resolution of a general meeting of shareholders in the cases where the relevant requirements are satisfied and therefore the Company can decide upon gratis allotment of stock acquisition rights without taking a resolution of a general meeting of shareholders and with a resolution of the board of directors only, pursuant to the procedures set forth in the Fair Rules, and thereby ascertain the intention of shareholders as to whether or not the Fair Rules should be adopted.
-In addition, as described in 4.(1)5 above, the Fair Rules inevitably require approval of a general meeting of shareholders for taking defensive measures against a takeover proposal, unless there is a violation of procedures of the Fair Rules, and asks shareholders for their direct decision as to whether or not the takeover proposal by a Proposing Party should be accepted.
+With respect to the Fair Rules, the Company ascertained the intention of its shareholders when the Fair Rules were adopted.
+As described in 4.(3) above and in accordance with Article 13 of the articles of incorporation, the Company, when continuing the Fair Rules this time, will ask its shareholders to approve any future entrustment of relevant resolutions to the board of directors through a resolution of a general meeting of shareholders in cases where relevant requirements are satisfied and thereby the Company can decide upon gratis allotments of stock acquisition rights only with a resolution of the board of directors and without a resolution of a general meeting of shareholders.
+Through such process of asking approval, the Company can ascertain the intention of its shareholders in respect of whether or not the Fair Rules should be continued.
+In addition, as described in 4.(1) above, the Fair Rules inevitably require approval of a general meeting of shareholders for taking defensive measures against a takeover proposal, unless there is a violation of procedures of the Fair Rules, and asks shareholders for their direct decision as to whether or not the takeover proposal by a Proposing Party should be accepted.
 As seen above, since it is necessary to obtain the approval of a general meeting of shareholders before taking defensive measures, unless there is a violation of procedures of the Fair Rules, defensive measures will not be taken for the selfish intentions of the directors.
-Moreover, the effective term of the Fair Rules is set for three (3) years, and as described in 4.(4), it is necessary to again ask shareholders for their direct decision, in order to renew and continue the Fair Rules, upon the expiration of the effective term thereof.
+Moreover, the effective term of the continued Fair Rules is set for three (3) years, and as described in 4.(4), it is necessary to again ask shareholders for their direct decision, in order to further renew and continue the Fair Rules, upon the expiration of the effective term thereof.